Harness the power of interactive charts in Notion

 For Notion users, this can mean not being able to fully utilize information in databases or being stuck with static data in reports or other projects.
 That’s where GRID can help.
 We want Notion users to discover how easy it is to turn data into dynamic charts and interactive calculators with GRID – to explore interaction elements like sliders, checkboxes, and input fields, and gain proficiency in our tool.
 By uniting GRID with Notion, users can truly maximize the communicative potential of their data.

-With an ever-expanding range of accepted data sources including (but not limited to) spreadsheets and Notion databases, GRID offers users an increasingly personalized experience.
+With an ever-expanding range of accepted data sources including (but not limited to) spreadsheets, Airtable bases and Notion databases, GRID offers users an increasingly personalized experience.
 We meet you where your work is.
 And of course, getting started in GRID means selecting data to work with!
 Read our guide to learn how to connect your Notion database to GRID in a few simple steps.

 Take your data even further